armytag/langs/qathobo/grammar.md

     - provide an overview of a certain semantic space such as smell, emotions, or events of putting and taking
     - make a semantic division tree/web/cloud and detail some members and how they differ
     - for verbs, you could detial some subset like in [ValPaL](https://valpal.info/), such as [this one for Japanese](https://valpal.info/values/nucl1643-hug-1)

+## Diachronic Vowel Analysis

+This section outlines a proposed sequence of sound changes that can explain the modern Qʼathebʼo vowel system, including its assimilation rules.
+It seems that at some prior point, Qʼathebʼo likely had a simple three vowel system with the cardinal vowels /a/, /i/, and /u/ occuring independantly and in roughly equal fequency.
+Eventually the vowels started to assimilate according to the antecedant vowel, with /u/ undergoing extensive change, leading ultimately to the current Qʼathebʼo four-vowel system.
+This process appears to have occurred in the following stages, ordered from earliest to most recent:

+1. Lowering of high vowels before /a/: i u → ɛ o / \_Ca
+1. Centralization of back vowels before /i/: a u → ɛ o / \_Ci
+1. Dissimilation of high back vowel: u → ɛ / \_C\{u,o\}
+1. Lowering of remaining high back vowel: u → o